|

 ERDDIG HALL WREXHAM

 Erddig Hall Nr Wrexham was built between 1684 and 1687 during the reign of James II.
 The north and south wings were added during the 1720's.
-The house and estate grounds were given to The National Trust in 1973.
+The house and estate grounds were given to National Trust in 1973.

-The house and workshop contain several engineering items of historical and heritage importance.One major item found in the house is possibly the oldest known example of a Haden warm air stove.
+engineering items of historical and heritage importance.One major item found in the house is possibly the oldest known example of a Haden warm air stove.
 The stove which dates from 1826 was constructed as a brickwork furnace built into the space under the stairway on the Lower Ground Floor at the south end of the house.
 Researching the Order books for Warm Air Stoves held in the Haden Archive kept at the Wiltshire Record Office, found the stove to have been ordered on the 16th August 1826 by a Mr Hopper (the Architect) for Mr York, the owner of the Estate.

 The warm air heating system has a duct leading from the stove at high level which then appears to enter the floor void of the ground floor.